amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 > Let **hoisting** and "temporal dead zone"
 - In ES6, `let` will hoist the variable to the top of the block (NOT at the top of function like ES5).
 - However, referencing the variable in the block before the variable declaration results in a `ReferenceError`.
+- `let` is blocked scoped.
+You cannot use it before it is declared.
 - "Temporal dead zone" is the zone from the start of the block until the variable is declared.

 **IIFE**